Assignments: 16 original photos in 8 categories

 - Save for web and devices as a .jpg when you are done.
 This will flatten all your layers, so dont do that before you do step 13.

-- Use filters, layers and knockouts to do something creative with this photo:
+- Use filters, layers and knockouts to create a different look for this photo:

 - Create a set of layer “comps” (comprehensives) for an advertising or news design presentation.